-Frailty is the most common condition leading to death among the population of people aged over 80.
+Taking an assets-based approach to frailty appears contradictory in the knowledge that frailty is the most common condition leading to death among the population of people aged over 80.
 Yet, we know that frailty is not an inevitable consequence of ageing and can be delayed or prevented.
-This module will enable students to understand the experiences of the frail older person in a range of cultures and contexts and to reflect on assessment, prevention and enabling strategies.
+This module will enable students to understand the experiences of the frail older person in a range of cultures and contexts and to reflect on assessment, prevention and enabling interventions.

 A minimum of a second class Honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant relevant work/life experience are encouraged to contact the Course Director to discuss further before making an application.

 Experience of supporting older people in a health, social care, social work or third sector/Non-Governmental Organisation (NGO) is recommended.

 Please note: this course is entirely online.
 Students from overseas opting to study online do not need to apply for a Student visa.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 - IELTS 6.5 with 6.0 minimum in each skill

 - Cambridge C1 Advanced (CAE) 176 with minimum of 169 in each skill

 - Cambridge C2 Proficiency (CPE) 180 with minimum 169 in each skill

 - Pearson Test of English (Academic): 60 with 56 in each component